 Credit risk is the risk of loss resulting from a counterparty being unable to meet its contractual obligations to the Company in respect of loans or other financial transactions.
 The financial assets of the Company comprise primarily of amounts placed on deposit with the Bank.
 There are also other amounts due from the Parent.
 There is no significant credit risk exposure outside the BoI Group.
 The Directors monitor the ability of the BoI Group to meet its obligations.
 Credit exposure arising from loans and advances to banks relate to amounts placed with Bank of Ireland Group.
-Bank of Ireland Group's credit rating is set out as follows:
+Bank of Ireland Group plc credit rating is set out as follows:

-31 December 31 December

-2016 2015

-Rating Agency
+Rating Agency 31 December

+2017

-Moody's Baa2 Baa2
+Moody's Baa3

-Standard and Poor's BBB- BBB-
+Standard and Poor's BBB-